Traditional Practices & Face Yoga Emerging as Alternatives to Invasive Beauty Treatments

 How do you foresee the Indian beauty industry’s move toward holistic beauty trends impacting the future of the Indian beauty space?

 This shift is not just a trend, but a powerful movement.
-As everyone is talking about the shift from chemical to natural beauty products, India stands at the forefront of this holistic approach. skin care products incorporating naturally occurring chemicals extracted from the mother earth are being marketed as alternatives to harmful chemicals like retinol, oxybenzone, and avobenzone.
-Companies are educating consumers about the potential side effects of these products, particularly in relation to cancer.
+As everyone is talking about the shift from chemical to natural beauty products, India stands at the forefront of this holistic approach.
+Skin care products incorporating naturally occurring chemicals extracted from the mother earth are being marketed as alternatives to harmful chemicals like retinol, oxybenzone, and avobenzone.
+Companies are educating consumers about the potential side effects of these products, particularly about cancer.
 As awareness increases, the shift towards natural skin care is becoming more prevalent.
 This movement promotes a holistic approach to beauty, promoting a healthier lifestyle and a more sustainable future.

 As a young brand, how are you navigating the intersection of beauty and holistic health?
 In your experience, how are Indian consumers responding to this new approach to beauty and wellness?

 This has led to a shift in the Indian consumers returning towards noninvasive treatments and self-care.
 This trend is influenced by the rise of nutritionists, ayurveda, detox, and Gen Z's preference for healthier lifestyles.
 The growing Indian consumer demographic is increasingly seeking holistic alternatives to traditional wellness approaches.
-We have thus seen a rise in adoption of clean food, workouts, and holistic holidays.
+We have thus seen a rise in the adoption of clean food, workouts, and holistic holidays.
 This shift is expected to continue in the coming generations as well.

 What challenges have you encountered in introducing Face yoga to a broader audience?